jpdias/botnet-lab/botnet-wiki/_posts/laboratory/2015-01-04-architecture.markdown

 In the second case, the Screenshot/Webcam, the bots uses the [Imgur API](https://api.imgur.com/) for storage the images and just send the URL of that images back to the *Bot Herder*.

+Adding to all of this, it is used the [freegeoip](https://freegeoip.net/) and [Google Static Map API](https://developers.google.com/maps/documentation/static-maps/) for getting and showing the relative world position of the controlled hosts.

 Also, it's used RSA encryption so the *Bot Herder* it's the only one capable of decrypt the messages sended by the bots because it's the *Private Key* owner.
 The bots encrypts the messages using the *Public Key* defined by the *Bot Herder*.

 ##Network Diagram